How to Confirm Someone’s Drug Use

 There is a lot of things to consider when it comes to determining if someone in your family or friends has drug or alcohol addiction issues.
 You can observe their psychological or physical characteristics in order to confirm if they have addiction problems.
-Here are 10 signs that you need to consider to confirm someone’s substance abuse problem.
+Here are ten signs that you need to consider to confirm someone’s addiction problem.

 1. Mood swings.
 Addicts oftentimes become angry or irritated from minor offenses or for no reason at all.
 You might even see them having manic episodes, laughing a minute after they had an anger outburst or vice-versa.